Rutgers Cancer Institute of New Jersey

-Jane says her daily practice of yoga makes her more flexible, improves her concentration, and gives her an aerobic workout as well.
+Jane says her daily practice of yoga makes her more flexible, improves her focus, and gives her an aerobic workout.

 "It's a really comprehensive kind of exercise that not only affects my physical well-being, but creates an important connection between my body and my mind.
 I feel more energized and also refreshed mentally after practicing yoga."

-Apparently many people agree.
-Tens of millions of Americans report that they do yoga, an exercise made up of a series of poses based on an ancient Indian spiritual discipline.
-If you're interested in starting yoga, the safest approach would be to find an introductory yoga class.
-They are generally slower paced.
-Many Western yoga classes are performed in hot rooms, so make sure your new class is in a place where it is not excessively hot.
+Many people agree.
+Yoga is an exercise made up of a series of poses.
+It is based on an ancient Indian spiritual discipline.
+The safest way to start is by finding a beginner yoga class.
+They are often slower paced.
+Many Western yoga classes are performed in hot rooms, so make sure your beginner class is in a place where it is not overly hot.

-Since yoga first gained visibility in the 1960s, numerous teachers, styles, and organizations have emerged, but finding one that's right for you can sometimes be a challenge.
-A good teacher and the right practice can significantly contribute to your enjoyment, growth, and understanding.
-Moreover, a good teacher can determine whether you continue to gain the benefits from a constant and continuing practice.
+Yoga became popular in the 1960s.
+There are many types of teachers, styles of yoga, and organizations.
+Finding the right type of yoga can sometimes be hard.
+A good teacher and the right practice can lead to enjoyment, growth, and understanding.
+A good teacher can also influence whether you continue to gain the benefits from your practice.

 Yoga combines physical postures, breathing techniques, and meditation.
 Its purpose is to increase relaxation and balance the mind, body, and spirit.
-Yoga means "union" or "yoke," and it is believed that this describes the union between body and soul.
-Yoga was developed as a discipline to help practitioners reach spiritual enlightenment.
+Yoga means "union" or "yoke."
+It is thought that this describes the union between body and soul.
+Yoga was developed to help people reach spiritual enlightenment.

-Ashtanga yoga is a physically demanding form of the practice.
-This yoga uses a concept of flow that has participants moving continuously and jumping from one posture to another, building strength, flexibility, and stamina.
-This is a real workout and not for those looking for leisurely stretching exercises.
+Ashtanga yoga is a physically demanding form of yoga.
+It uses a concept of flow that has people moving jumping from one posture to another.
+This helps build strength, flexibility, and stamina.
+This is a real workout and not for those looking for stretching exercises.

-Bikram yoga , founded by Bikram Choudhury, utilizes yoga postures practiced in a heated environment.
+Bikram yoga , founded by Bikram Choudhury, uses yoga postures in a heated environment.

-Integral yoga was developed by Swami Satchidananda and relies on breathing exercises and meditation as much as on postures for the practice.
+Integral yoga was developed by Swami Satchidananda.
+It relies on breathing exercises and meditation as well as postures for the practice.

-Iyengar yoga is a style of yoga that uses props such as blocks and belts to aid practitioners in performing many of the more difficult postures.
-Great attention is paid to a precise alignment of postures.
+Iyengar yoga is a style of yoga that uses props like blocks and belts to help people do more difficult postures.
+Posture alignment is reinforced.

-Kripalu yoga places emphasis on honoring the wisdom of the body and allowing each student to develop an awareness of mind, body, emotion, and spirit.
-The practice is delineated into 3 stages: learning the postures and exploring the body’s ability; holding the postures for an extended time and developing an inner awareness; and moving from 1 posture to another in a spontaneous movement.
+Kripalu yoga focuses on the wisdom of the body and allowing each student to gain an awareness of mind, body, emotion, and spirit.
+It is broken into three stages: learning the postures and exploring the body’s ability; holding the postures and gaining an inner awareness; and moving from one posture to another in an unplanned movement.

 Kundalini yoga involves postures, meditation, and the coordination of breath and movement.
-The practice is said to create a controlled release of kundalini energy—a creative force thought to sit at the base of the spine.
+The practice is said to create a controlled release of kundalini energy.
+This is a creative force thought to sit at the base of the spine.

-Sivananda yoga involves a set structure that includes relaxation, breathing, and classic asana postures.
+Sivananda yoga involves a set structure that includes relaxation, breathing, and classic poses.

-Viniyoga was developed by Krishnamacharya, a teacher whose disciples have created numerous other yoga forms.
-Viniyoga is a gentle form of flow yoga (continuous movement) which focuses on a student's ability rather than on idealized form.
+Viniyoga was developed by Krishnamacharya, a teacher whose disciples have created many other yoga forms.
+Viniyoga is a gentle form of flow yoga that focuses on a person's ability rather than on idealized form.

-There are many excellent yoga books that explain the postures and have photographs and illustrations.
-Yet a teacher can impart an understanding of the poses and the practice of yoga in a way that a book cannot.
-A teacher can also help you develop correct alignment in the various poses so that you get the greatest benefit and an internal stretching and healing begins.
+Yoga books can explain postures and contain photographs and illustrations.
+But a teacher can help you understand the poses and the practice in a way that a book cannot.
+A teacher can also help you with correct alignment in the poses so that you get the greatest benefit.

-While there is still an emphasis on yoga as a physical exercise, many teachers now address the more spiritual aspects of practice as well.
-There are many teaching styles that fit all different personality types.
-The trick is to find the right one for you.
-Take the time to look around, or even ask people you know who practice yoga.
+There is still an emphasis on yoga as exercise, but many teachers now focus on the more spiritual aspects it as well.
+There are many teaching styles that fit all different types of people.
+The goal is to find the one that is right for you.
+Take the time to look around.
+Ask people you know who practice yoga.
 With a little bit of research, you may find the perfect fit.